All about Farmer Rick

 I continued with my job as a park ranger, but Cindy quit her job as a park technician for the State and began her farming career the year after we were married.
 I knew almost nothing about growing vegetables, never having even had a garden.

 Another little diversion that we experimented with at about the same time was a CSA (Community Supported Agriculture) organic plot.
 We had about a half dozen share-holders for two years.
 The logistics of managing the CSA, serving as market master at Jones Station and running the farm as well as working full time just overloaded my circuits.
-We scaled things back and eliminated this enterprise as well.
+We scaled things back and eliminated that enterprise as well.

-Being there every day Cindy supervises the daily operations of the farm.
-I handle most of the planning, purchasing and the majority of the tractor work.
-Between us we usually get things done, but it's not unusual for benign neglect to set in when we get overloaded....(1999)
+Being there every day Cindy supervised the daily operations of the farm.
+I handled most of the planning, purchasing and the majority of the tractor work.
+Between us we usually got things done, but it's wasn't unusual for benign neglect to set in when we get overloaded....

 As the millennium came to a close we discussed ways to scale things back and re-think the whole operation.
 In the fall of 1999 we did just that -- in one life changing swoop we sold our last tomato, sold off all our unneeded equipment and set about building a new dream.
 Dun-Pikin Farm was born.
 We literally re-built the place.
 We had a shell of a barn built and finished it off ourselves.
 We built thousands of feet of board fence, a sand arena, and purchased tack, horses and all the accoutrements of a horse boarding/lesson business.